AkshaayDev/mr-flower-pot/README.md

 2. **Install dependencies**: `bun run install`
 3. **Set up the environment variables**: Create a `.env` file in the directory and add the discord bot token: `DISCORD_TOKEN={your-token-here}`
 4. **Run the bot**: `bun run start`
-5. With the bot online, add it to your server and use the commands.
+5. With the bot online, **add it to your server and use the commands**.

 ## ⚙️Configuration
-To add, remove or change features, just **make a new command file** in the `/commands/` folder following the same format as the other commands to create a command object and export it to index.ts
+To add, remove or change features, just **make a new command file** in the `/commands/` folder following the same format as the other commands to create a command object and export it to `index.ts`.

 Example: